DistrictOfJoban/DCLink/README.md

 I don't have enough understanding of the codebase to port either of the mod to 1.17, so I have to make another Discord linking mod just for a server I manages.

 Eventually I tried making it a more proper project, (hopefully) implement bridging to services outside of only Discord.
+(2023-12-15: And gave up)

 ## Features
 - Fabric 1.16.5 - 1.19.2